Annotum/Annotum/readme.md

    > IMPORTANT: The annotum distribution .zip file is over 6Mb.
 You may need to modify your PHP.ini values for `upload_max_filesize` and `post_max_size` to upload the theme directly.

+To avoid having to enter FTP credentials when importing, you can define the constant `FS_METHOD` as 'direct'.
+You should only do this if you have an understanding of the (WP Filesystem API)[http://codex.wordpress.org/Filesystem_API]

 ### Annotum in Your Language